jchiefelk/ITEC-430/python-mysql/README.md

 <h3>Using SQL as a Windows Systems Administrator</h3>

 <p>
- To install MySQL on Windows Server 2016 you first need to install the MySQL Installer, located here <a href="https://www.mysql.com/">here</a>.
+ To install MySQL on Windows Server 2016 you first need to install the MySQL Installer, located <a href="https://www.mysql.com/">here</a>.
 Then install MySQL and required libraries.
 Then install install flask, and flask-mysql
 </p>

 <pre>